Kamal408/nltk_study/EXERCISES/notes_natural Language_processing_with_python_chapter_01.md

             occurs = text.count(word)
             return 100 * occurs / floac(total)

  * 29: We have been using sets to store vocabularies.
-Try the following Python expres- sion: `set(sent3) < set(text1)`.
+Try the following Python expression: `set(sent3) < set(text1)`.
 Experiment with this using different arguments to `set()`.
 What does it do?
 Can you think of a practical application for this?

    **Answer**: I think `set1 < set2` means that `set1` is a proper subset of `set2`.